Frailty Academy

 • Prescribing cascade – due to unrecognised side effects of medicines.

-And it can have the following adverse consequences:
+It can have the following adverse consequences:

 • Increase in adverse drug affects.